-THE BOVET EXCEPTION BOVET timepieces are characterized by their high quality and exceptionally rich decoration.
+THE BOVET EXCEPTION.
+BOVET timepieces distributed by Rick De La Croix are characterized by their high quality and exceptionally rich decoration.
 The watchmakers’ work is enriched with pearls, precious stones, miniature paintings on enamel, and engravings.
 Art is pushed to the extreme with the unparalleled decoration applied to the movements.
 The engravings are so sophisticated that the Maison decided to reveal them with the addition of a transparent case back, a world first.
 In 1824, BOVET began to manufacture pairs of identical watches, an idea devised by Edouard Bovet and tailored to Chinese culture, where symmetry is widely present.
 A number of these identical items were produced with a special inverted enamel miniature painting, a decoration, created by mirror painting.

 This post is also available in: Español